khairil-izwani/docker-webservlet-console/README.md

 Create Executable Jar
 ---------------------
-`mvn clean install` creates a runnable jar in the 'target' folder but it is postfixed with a version string e.g. container-host-1-SNAPSHOT.jar and a folder called 'libs' that contains all the dependencies.
+`mvn clean install` creates a runnable jar in the '**target**' folder but it is postfixed with a version string e.g. container-host-1-SNAPSHOT.jar and a folder called '**libs**' that contains all the dependencies.
 Rename the jar if we like.

-If we copy this jar to somewhere else or to the container, we will need to copy the libs folder as well.
+If we copy this jar to somewhere else or to the container, we will need to copy the **libs** folder as well.

 *I have not (yet) successful executing this jar as a single jar together with its dependencies via Maven.
 But this can be done easily via Eclipse*